 We've got the best [—] out there, and we want to prove it.

-Today we're announcing our new token sale for The Healing Project.
+Today we're announcing our the sale of The Healing Project.
 When you buy THP tokens, you get to join in on the action.
 Not only will you get to decide where our next project sprint is held, but you'll also get to vote on our annual cause-of-choice donation.
 You'll be able to guide charitable donations too.

-Don't forget: Early access to products goes first to token owners.
+Don't forget: Early access to products goes first to token holders.
 So if you want to jump ahead of the line, this is how you do it.

-Get your THP today.
+Get your THP NFT today.

 We believe that health and healing should be accessible to everyone.

-But we can't reach the most marginalized, underserved communities without you.
+But we can't reach the most underserved communities without you.

 That's why we're inviting all of our token holders to join us on our journey as we build a world-class wellness brand that helps build healthy, vibrant communities around the world.